 JOURNALIST.
 EDUCATOR.
 EXPLORER OF ALL THINGS NEWS.

 Jan Lauren Boyles is currently a research associate at the Pew Research Center’s Journalism Project (formerly Project for Excellence in Journalism).
-She will receive her PhD from American University’s School of Communication this May.
-In March 2014, Boyles successfully defended her dissertation, which is a case study of the New Orleans news ecosystem.
+Boyles will be joining Iowa State University in August 2014 as a presidential professor in journalism and computer science.
+She received her PhD from American University’s School of Communication in May 2014.
+Her dissertation encompassed a case study of the New Orleans news ecosystem.

 During her tenure as a doctoral student, Boyles has presented her work before the International Communication Association, the Massachusetts Institute of Technology and University of Oxford’s Reuters Institute for the Study of Journalism.
 Boyles also served on a research task force at the Federal Communications Commission — a project examining critical information needs for 21st century citizens.
 In 2012, she collaborated with experts at the Pew Internet & American Life Project, where she co-authored six reports on mobile technology and the future of higher education.
 Her work was featured in The Washington Post, The New York Times, The Chronicle of Higher Education, The Los Angeles Times and Poynter, as well as on CNN, NBC News and CBS News.